Property in Malta

-Have you heard the new buzz word in the property market?
+Have you heard the new buzzword in the property market?
 Most people have heard the term LEED or BREEAM certified, but what is it exactly?

 LEED stands for Leaders in Energy and Environmental Design.
-It is the most widely used green building rating system in the world and was developed by the not-for-profit organisation U.S. Green Building Council (USGBC) to set a benchmark for the design, construction, operation, and maintenance of green buildings aiming to aid property owners, contractors and property managers to be environmentally responsible and use resources efficiently.
+It is the most widely used green building rating system in the world and was developed by the not-for-profit organization U.S. Green Building Council (USGBC) to set a benchmark for the design, construction, operation, and maintenance of green buildings aiming to aid property owners, contractors and property managers to be environmentally responsible and use resources efficiently.

-The way that the LEED Certification works is that it includes a set of rating systems for the design, construction, operation and maintenance of the property, which results in a number of points.
+The way that the LEED Certification works is that it includes a set of rating systems for the design, construction, operation, and maintenance of the property, which results in a number of points.
 According to the number of points earned by the property, it would be awarded a certificate in the following categories:

 Buildings can qualify for four levels of certification: